 The impact that digital signs have on the viewing public is undoubted by marketing professionals everywhere.
 The dynamism of the signs far outclasses any excitement that static signs can produce.
 Still, static signs have one advantage – they are far less expensive to implement on a large scale.
-This fact begs the question, “Are bigger digital signs in fact better than smaller ones.”
-At iGotcha Media, a digital signage company in Toronto, we think they do.
+This fact begs the question: “Are bigger digital signs in fact better than smaller ones?”
+We think they are.
 Here is why:

 They provide greater visibility – As with any other visual media, bigger is almost always better when it comes to any kind of sign – traditional of digital.
 In short, the bigger the sign, the more presence it provides.
 Viewers do not necessarily need to get near the sign to read the message but can stand at a distance and still the receive the relevant information.